WeblateOrg/weblate/docs/wlc.rst

 .. option:: commit

-    Commits changes in Weblate object (translation, component or project).
+    Commits changes made in a Weblate object (translation, component or project).

 .. option:: pull